xuefanfu/ACDS-STR/README.md

 ### Dataset

-The lmdb dataset which contains MJ and reconstituted ST will be released.
+The training including MJ and reconstituted ST and evaluation dataset will be released.

 - Training datasets